Fencepost Planter

 This old fencepost planter still has the marks where the barbed wire was attached, giving it an authenticity that is impossible to fake.

-Display them in a grouping with other rustic planters such as driftwood planters, hypertufa containers like pinch pots huddled together or driftwood and interesting rocks collected at the beach.
+Cluster them together in a group with other rustic containers such as driftwood planters, and hypertufa containers like pinch pots.
+Surround them with interesting rocks collected at the beach.

 Burgundy and green fall coloration makes these Sempervivum pop!